PreciousChicken/blog/content/posts/minimal-graphql-apollo-server.md

 ## Schemas and resolvers

-GraphQL relies upon:
+Two important concepts within GraphQL are:

 -  Schemas.
-This defines the objects the queries will be calling and the types (e.g. integer, string, etc) one can expect.
+This defines the objects the queries will be calling.
+This includes what types make up the object (e.g. integer, string, etc).
 -  Resolvers.
+As GraphQL is essentially a layer that you can query sitting on top of a data store (for instance a SQL database), this is the interface where we access the datastore so returning the schema above.
+In the case of a SQL database this might be made up of SLQ statements (or a reference to a file that did contain those statements).

 ## Schema.js

-Create a file named `schema.js` and paste:
+We create the schema and resolvers by pasting the following into a new file named `schema.js`:

 ```javascript
 const { gql } = require('apollo-server');